cljdoc/cljdoc/ops/README.md

 Creating various resources on AWS and DigitalOcean:

-- an S3 bucket where HTML documentation is stored
+- an S3 bucket for cljdoc releases (+ user & key)
-- a user with a policy that allows updating the bucket contents
-  - a keypair for the user
+- an S3 bucket for cljdoc backups (+ user & key)
-- a Cloudfront distribution that serves the contents of this bucket
+- a DigitalOcean droplet to run cljdoc
 - a Route53 HostedZone for domain supplied in the configuration
-- a HostedZone RecordSet to point the domain to the Cloudfront distribution
+- a HostedZone RecordSet to point the domain to the droplet
-- a Droplet to run the cljdoc API

-For the Cloudfront distribution an AWS ACM certificate will be used which needs to be created manually.

 The used domain can be customized in `cljdoc.tfvars`.
 The domain will not be bought and it is expected that the domain's nameserver are set